pwais/CassieVede/README.md

 If you're using Docker on Mac OS X, you'll want to modify the daemon to increase these ulimits as follows:

-1. Log in to the boot2docker machine: `mac $ boot2docker ssh`
+1. Log in to the boot2docker machine: `your@mac.local$ boot2docker ssh`

 2. Run as root `root@boot2docker# sudo su`